What Is This?

 This Toolkit is a prototype exploring the resources and strategies needed to help cultural heritage practitioners advocate for and create more inclusive information systems.
 This Toolkit was originally developed during an IMLS National Forums grant from 2016-2018 and, together with the final grant report, provides samples of the different kinds of information, actions, and next steps that can help achieve more equitable information systems in libraries, museums, and archives.

 This Toolkit is a collection of:

 - Case Studies based on real world projects and experiences that show the trade-offs and decisions used in creating and working with digital archives and cultural information.
 Case studies were specifically written for this toolkit, and we are deeply grateful to our case study authors.

-- Videos, readings, and other resources on the theory and practice of creating inclusive information systems
+- Readings or Videos, Communities of Practice, and Model Projects on the theory and practice of creating inclusive information systems

 - Study Paths that combine videos, readings, and case studies with learning activities — these can be used for self-study as an individual, group study in a workplace or organization, or combined to create assignments for the classroom.
 Study paths were written by our Core Design Group, and we are also deeply grateful to them for the time they’ve given to this project.